-- 2.3.5 Whilst we will turn to the detail of this Pricing Assumption it should first be noted that the provisions of Paragraph 3.5 (Mandatory tie Change flowing from circumstances that differ from a Base Case Assumption) apply to all categories of Base Case Assumptions.
-The definition of Base Case Assumption (as identified above) includes a separate and distinct category of "Base Date Design Information" It follows that it might be reasonably argued that any change to the Base Date Design Information is a Mandatory tie Change whether or not the tests set out in Pricing Assumption 1 have been satisfied. - 2.3.6 For current purposes we are asked simply to address the development of design in the context of Pricing Assumption 1.
+- 2.3.6 For current purposes we are asked simply to address the development of design in the context of Pricing Assumption 1.
 The test for the triggering of a Mandatory tie Change is whether or not the facts and circumstances differ "in any way" from those set out in the Pricing Assumption.
-It follows that the following events would trigger a Mandatory tie Change: - (a) the design principle being amended from the drawings forming the Base Date Design Information; - (b) the shape being amended from the drawings forming the Base Date Design Information; - (c) the form being amended from the drawings forming the Base Date Design Information; - (d) the specification being amended from the drawings forming the Base Date Design Information3; - (e) the scope being amended from the drawings forming the Base Date Design Information or Infraco Proposals as a consequence of any Third Part Agreement; and save where any such changes arise from "normal development and completion of design".
-This term is defined to exclude changes to design principle, shape, form and specification so in practical terms this exception from the Infraco's entitlement to a Mandatory tie Change is likely to be very limited (although this is a matter that would ultimately require to be determined by professional designers).
+It follows that the following events would trigger a Mandatory tie Change this simply breaks out Clause 3.4.1 into its component parts. - (a) the design principle being amended from the drawings forming the Base Date Design Information; - (b) the shape being amended from the drawings forming the Base Date Design Information; - (c) the form being amended from the drawings forming the Base Date Design Information; - (d) the specification being amended from the drawings forming the Base Date Design Information3; - (e) the scope being amended from the drawings forming the Base Date Design Information or Infraco Proposals as a consequence of any Third Part Agreement; and - (f) the design being amended from the Base Date Design Information as a consequence of the requirements of any Approval Body, save where there has been an Infraco brach, an Infraco Change or a Change of Law any such changes arise from "normal development and completion of design".
+This term is defined to exclude changes to design principle, shape, form and specification but it specifically includes " the evolution of design through the stages of preliminary to construction stage" so in practical terms this exception from the Infraco's entitlement to a Mandatory tie Change is likely to be very limited (although this is a matter that would ultimately require to be determined by professional designers).
+That is to say it will be a matter of fact and expert opinion what the design evolution has been and it is not an Infraco unilateral opinion which determines there has been an ND and any related entitlement.
+If Infraco fails to provide tie with the Clasue 80 information, Infraco is in breach (See 80.24).